Moral progress: Aspects

-Moral progress in societies leads to moral progress in individual beliefs throughout said society.
-Understanding morality is also not required, once governments decide to implement moral progress notions, and do so through various incentives.
-This can lead to the faster progress in moral progress in practices than in the moral progress in beliefs; in other words, with external pressures, individuals and organizations may behave better not because of their inherent beliefs, but because of considerations of social expediency and enlightened self-interest.
+Changes in social practices and institutions can precede and ultimately foster changes in individual moral beliefs throughout society.
+Progress in moral practices can be achieved through governmental incentives, even without deeper moral understanding among the population.
+This can lead to faster progress in practices than in beliefs; in other words, with external pressures, individuals and organizations may behave better not because of their inherent beliefs, but because of considerations of social expediency and enlightened self-interest.
 Buchanan differentiates between improvements from a moral point of view, which are caused by external factors, some possibly independent of human motivation and agency, and genuine moral progress.
 However, he notes that the former generally leads to the later anyway.

 Moral progress in the last few centuries has been often the result of the actions of morally progressive social movements who attempt to popularize new morals.

 Measurement of universal moral progress is difficult, because there is no universal consensus in regards to the final destination, nor objective standards of ethics.
 Most complex moral concepts have more than a single established definition.
 This makes measuring moral progress even more difficult from measuring human progress in general.
 Measurement of local, more specific moral progress are easier, as it is simpler to reach consensus on local, more specific ethical issues.
 As Musschenga and Meyned noted, "Most contemporary Dutchmen will agree that the Netherlands since the 16th century made moral progress.
 It is doubtful whether Dutchmen from the 16th century would also agree."
 Jeremy Evans, however, made an argument that is should be possible to create a definition of moral progress that "relies on a correlation between increasing population welfare ... and ethical advancement".